uh-dcm/qualitative-research-and-computers/docs/open-coding/atlasti.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/WlN3SwcZKkE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 !!! warning "Video not in sync with the UI."
-    Current ATLAS.ti 23 may be  different from this user interface.
+    Current ATLAS.ti 23 is slightly different from this user interface.

 ## Automated coding approaches

 ATLAS.ti has taken steps to automated coding throught natural language processing and artificial intelligence (AI) tools.
 These tools have been integrated into the software, but their role in traditional qualitative research is still open question for the community.
 Here are a few perspectives you might consider before you might use these tools in your own work.
-However, as these tools are fairly new, the disciplinary practices have not yet evolved and you should always check how your discipline approaches them.
+However, as these tools are fairly new, the disciplinary practices have not yet evolve.
+You should always check how your discipline approaches them.
 Here are some topics you should carefully consider before applying these methods to your data.

 * Abstraction level: